drekka/Alchemic/README.md

 1. Start itself on a background thread.
 2. Scan all classes in your app for dependency injection commands.
 3. Instantiate any classes it recognises as Singletons and wire up their dependencies.
-4. Check for a UIApplicationDelegate and if found, check to see if it needs any injections.
+4. Check for a UIApplicationDelegate and if found, checks it for injections.
+5. Executes post-startup blocks.
+5. Posts "AlchemicFinishedLoading" notification.

 ## Stopping